sokil/php-mongo/README.md

 ### Batch insert

-To insert many documents at onve with validation of inserted document:
+To insert many documents at once with validation of inserted document:
 ```php
 <?php
 $collection->insertMultiple(array(